 Dr. Shiyali Ramamrita Ranganathan (1892-1972) was perhaps the greatest librarian of the 20th century.
-As a librarian and an educator his contributions to the field of library and information science surpassed all others and established our country permanently on the world library stage.
+As a librarian, an educator his contributions to the field of library and information science surpassed all others, and established our country permanently on the world library stage.
 Besides these two major contributions, Dr. S.R.
 Ranganathan also studied a wide variety of library topics, including the education of librarians, library administration and organization, reference services, and collection management, among others.

-The Phase of the Industrial Revolution means that sometime in the 1780s and for the first time in human history, the shackles were taken off the productive power of human societies, which became capable of the constant rapid and up to the present limitless multiplication of men, goods and services.
-This is now technically known to the economists at the 'take off into self-sustained growth'.
-No previous society had been able to break through the boundary which a pre-industrial structure.
-This Industrial Revolution was not indeed and episode with a beginning and end.
-To ask when it was 'complete 'is meaningless, for its essence was that henceforth revolutionary change becomes the norm.
+The Phase of Industrial Revolution means that sometimes in 1780s and for the first time in human history, the sackles were taken off the productive power of human societies, which became capable of the constant rapid and upto the present limitless multiplication of men, goods and services.
+This is now technically known to the economists at the 'take off into self sustained growth'.
+No previous society had been able to break through the boundary which a pre industrial structure.
+This industrial revolution was not indeed and episode with a beginning and end.
+To ask when it was 'complete 'is meaningless, for its essence was that henceforth revolutionary change become the norms.
 This is still going on at most we can ask when the economic transformation has gone far enough to establish a substantially industrialized economy, capable of producing to man.
-Once Einstein dreamed of a social system in which full social justice would be achieved, in which people would not have to be satisfied with only fulfilling minimum needs but would work in cooperation for the round development of society.
+Once Einstein dreamed of a social system in witch full social justice would be achieved, in which people would not have to be satisfied with only fulfilling minimum needs but they will work in cooperation for all round development of society.